 However, I'll admit that my love for Brazilian Portuguese has a lot less to do with grammar, vocabulary, syntax, pronunciation etc. and a lot more to do with something integrally attached to many languages; the culture of its speakers.

-After travelling for 8 years, and living in 13 countries (and visiting a few others) I can say that my favourite country in the world (at least so far) is Brazil.
-This is my third time here and it definitely won’t be the last.
+After travelling for many years, and living in many countries (and visiting a few others) I can say that my favourite country in the world (at least so far) is Brazil.
+I've been there 3 times and will continue to go back as often as I can.

 There are lots of great things in Brazil; the tropical climate, the food, the drinks, the Carnaval and parties, the dances, their passion for sport, the vast range of nature, the amazing mix of European/South American/African cultures and skin colour, the beaches, and so much more.

-But this isn’t what actually keeps bringing me back, and it isn’t the reason I am so passionate about the language.
+But this isn't what actually keeps bringing me back, and it isn't the reason I am so passionate about the language.
 The reason I like Brazil so much is plain and simple; it has the coolest people on the planet!
-I am so passionate about this belief, that the purpose of this particular visit is to become Brazilian and see if I can understand them better by emulating them; imitation is, after all, the best form of flattery!
-As I do this, I hope to be able to communicate even better with them and get to know the culture I love so much even more.
+I am so passionate about this belief, that the purpose of one of my last visits was to become Brazilian and see if I can understand them better by emulating them; imitation is, after all, the best form of flattery!
+As I did this, I was able to communicate even better with them and get to know the culture I love so much even more.
 Today I want to share some of these reasons that I love them so much with you, so you can understand my passion for this mission!